Virginia

 Andrew brings over a decade of political and legislative experience to Conservatives for Clean Energy Virginia.
 He has served as Policy Advisor and Deputy Director of Legislative Affairs to the Governor of Virginia, where he helped develop legislative strategy and oversaw coordination between the Governor’s Office, the Cabinet, and the General Assembly to advance the Governor’s policy agenda.
 He was Campaign Manager for House Speaker Bill Howell, served on the record setting McDonnell for Governor campaign in 2009, and has advised several other successful candidates for state office here in Virginia.

-Conservatives for Clean Energy – VA announced a new six-member advisory board comprised of conservative rising stars as well as long-time stalwarts.
-“The members CCE-VA advisory board represent the brightest and most accomplished conservative leaders in Virginia,” said CCE-VA executive director Ron Butler.
-“Their participation demonstrates that clean energy is an issue that crosses ideological lines.”
+The Conservatives for Clean Energy Virginia Advisory Board is comprised of conservative rising stars and long-time stalwarts.
+CCE-VA Director Thomas Turner speaks highly of this board.
+“The members of the CCE-VA advisory board represent the brightest and most accomplished conservative leaders in Virginia.
+Their participation demonstrates that clean energy is an issue that crosses ideological lines.
+This board demonstrates broad expertise in the movement and has championed an All the Above Approach to Energy that is reliable and affordable, and that increases clean energy.”

 Conservatives for Clean Energy Virginia Advisory Board

-Meredith Allen
+Meredith Allen Dellinger

 Mike Thomas